yssolk9102/kwk-virtual-curriculum-4/web-app/solo/index.md

 </article>

 <article class="solo-day-card">
-  <h3 class="solo-day-label solo-day-click">Friday Not HW</h3>
+  <h3 class="solo-day-label solo-day-click">Friday Night Hack</h3>
   <div class="solo-day-toggle">

     <div>
       <h4>Watch: Forms</h4>
-      <p>Watch <a target="blank" href="">this __ minute this video to learn about forms</a>, from the structure of them in HTML to getting user input with JavaScript.
-Share your answers to the questions at the end of the video in the Slack thread.
-We will review this content as a group tomorrow!</p>
+      <p>Watch <a target="blank" href="https://drive.google.com/open?id=1tDvHa7mUNEGCQH2F9bkhp1RjjxazhKOr">this video to learn about forms</a>, from the structure of them in HTML to getting user input with JavaScript.
+Share your answers to the following questions in the Slack thread: <b>(1) When have you interacted with a form on a website?
+(2) What are three input types that you're curious about and would like to use?
+(3) What is something about forms that you're still curious about? </b> We will review this content as a group tomorrow!</p>
     </div>

     <div>